ctcl-bregis/ctclsite-rust/config/projects/content/ctclsite.md

-This website itself is one of my ongoing projects.
+This page serves as the project page for the website while being the colophon.

 Internally and for development purposes, I use the name "ctclsite", "ctclsite-python" for the Python Flask/Django version and "ctclsite-rust" for the Rust Actix version.